dywu98/CBL-Conditional-Boundary-Loss/README.md

 ## How to train MaskFormer +CBL model
 We build our implementation based on the official code base of MaskFormer.
-Please refer to [maskformer](./maskformer/)
+Please refer to [maskformer](./maskformer/) This implementation enables easy reproduction of our CBL on MaskFormer, **which do not need the above complicated steps for mmsegmentation**.
+The trained MaskFormer+CBL model can also be found at [MaskFormer+CBL Trained Model Code:CBL0](https://pan.baidu.com/s/1vSP6DYBOs82O490RFQF1GQ?pwd=CBL0)

 ## TO-DO List(after accepted)
 1.Upload the whole CBL project based on MMsegmentation (including CBL trained models with PSPNet, DeeplabV3+, Swin-B)